 How To Invest In Cryptocurrency Directly

 With direct cryptocurrency investing, there’s no middleman involved.
 You’re holding the actual cryptocurrencies in your digital wallet.
 To purchase cryptocurrencies directly, you’ll need to go through one of the exchanges that specialize in trading cryptocurrencies.

-A few of these are Coinbase, Robinhood, Gemini, and Binance.
+A few of these are Coinbase, Kraken, Uphold, and Binance.
 If you’ve never invested directly in cryptocurrencies, it’s important to understand the difference between base coins and alt coins.

 There is often a fee for exchanging fiat currency for cryptocurrencies.
 This might be in a commission or a spread on the bid/ask price of the cryptocurrency.